MitocGroup/www/views/blog/posts/2016/11/mitoc-group-inc-achieves-aws-service-delivery-partner-status-for-aws-lambda.md

 APN Partners with AWS Service Delivery Partner Status for AWS Lambda provide services and tools that help customers build or migrate their solutions to a micro-services based serverless architecture, without the need to worry about provisioning or managing servers.

-Mitoc Group is helping customers like [Manning Publications](https://www.manning.com/) build a new product intended to give users better access to for-pay content. “ We haven’t had the best experiences when developing new products in the past,” said Marjan Bace, Publisher at Manning.
-“With AWS Lambda, there’s a noticeable difference in the speed of development.
-We’re able to follow an agile process that includes quick feature redesign, which leads to a much better experience.”
+Mitoc Group is helping customers like [Manning Publications](https://www.manning.com/) build a new product intended to give users better access to for-pay content. “ We haven't had the best experiences when developing new products in the past,” said Marjan Bace, Publisher at Manning.
+“With AWS Lambda, there's a noticeable difference in the speed of development.
+We're able to follow an agile process that includes quick feature redesign, which leads to a much better experience.”

 About Mitoc Group